multiversx/mx-docs/docs/validators/staking/staking-smart-contract.md

 [comment]: # (mx-abstract)

-This page will guide you through the the operations of the Staking System Smart Contract.
+This page will guide you through the operations of the Staking System Smart Contract.

 [comment]: # (mx-context-auto)